dlealv/officescripts-unit-test-framework/README.md

 - **Why do I get a `ScriptError`?**
   If you send an error or warning log event and `Logger.ACTION.EXIT` is set (and `Logger.LEVEL != LEVEL.OFF`), the logger will throw and abort the script.
+  `ScriptError` is also thrown for internal errors, such as invalid input arguments or incorrect configuration.

 - **Why can I only add one of each appender type?**
   To avoid duplicate logs on the same channel; each appender represents a unique output.